chsasank/chsasank.github.io/_posts/tech/2024-02-20-clasp-ffi-cpp.md

 ninja -C build
 ```

-You can verify if the extension works fine by running the following:
+You can verify if the extension works fine by running the following.
+You can see the print statement we have put in our startup function.

 ```
 $ ./build/boehmprecise/clasp